mzdaniel/saltdemo/readme.rst

 completely different and not interchangeable.
-For example, the directives in the `git state <http://docs.saltstack.com/ref/states/all/salt.states.git.html#module-salt.states.git>`_ are *not* the same as in the `git module <http://docs.saltstack.com/ref/modules/all/salt.modules.git.html#module-salt.modules.git>`_, and attempting to use them will result in errors.
+For example, the directives in the `git state <http://docs.saltstack.com/ref/states/all/salt.states.git.html#module-salt.states.git>`_ are *not* the same as in the `git module <http://docs.saltstack.com/ref/modules/all/salt.modules.git.html#module-salt.modules.git>`_, and accidentially confusing the two will result in errors.

 The modules can be used at the command line manually to call arbitrary actions on a minion computer.
 This is fairly simple but outside the scope